 Towing capacity, regular maintenance essential to safe hauling!

 From professionals hauling multiple horses to large competitions to amateurs attending schooling shows or their children’s Pony Club events, a towing vehicle represents a costly, long-term investment.

 For those making the transition from paying show-hauling fees to purchasing their own truck and trailer, the task may seem daunting: Gas or diesel?
 Half-ton, ¾ ton or dually?
 Can the family SUV handle the job?
 Do I need four-wheel drive?

 As with any large purchase, it’s wise to consult experts.
 While the local dealership may display an array of shiny new trucks on the lot, the sales person who put the family in a new sedan last summer may not know what vehicle is best for hauling horses.

 Belanger says the make of the truck comes down to personal preference and that the “Big Three” automakers all manufacture quality vehicles, so buying the right truck comes down to pulling power and the quality of the maintenance.

 Over Florida’s flat terrain, he says a “Weekend Warrior” who hauls a standard two-horse bumper pull trailer to local events can get by with a half ton pickup.
 For anything more extensive, larger trucks are a must.

-Gibson’s Marketing Director Angela Stockman believes that four-wheel drive is a valid consideration.
+Gibson’s Marketing Director Karoline Leon believes that four-wheel drive is a valid consideration.
 “At most horse events, you end up pulling your trailer down a dirt road.
 If it rains, suddenly, you are in the mud.
 It’s a worthwhile investment.”